-These no bake pumpkin protein bars are vegan, dairy-free and gluten-free.
-They are lightly sweetened and packed with protein and energy making them the perfect pre or post-workout snack or even a great grab-and-go breakfast.
+These no bake pumpkin protein bars are a vegan and gluten-free.
+They are lightly sweetened and packed with protein and energy making them the perfect balanced snack for anytime during the day.

 Why you need these protein pumpkin bars